 In 2014 Lex van Gelder went to Burma (Myanmar) for the second time.
 This time to help the local population with getting access to clean drinking water.
 With the help of his wife Rini and equipment donated by Eijkelkamp Foundation he was able to accomplish this.

-In the more poorer rural areas in Burma the villagers still live a very traditional life.
-This means without public utilities, almost no cell phone reception en without certainty of reliable drinking water.
-This last point is mainly caused by the ever expanding mining operations in the area that pollute the rivers that many villagers depend upon.
+In the poorer rural areas in Burma the villagers still live a very traditional life.
+This means without public utilities, almost no cell phone reception and no certainty of reliable drinking water.
+This last point is mainly caused by the ever-expanding mining operations in the area that pollute the rivers that many villagers depend upon.

 The Bailer sampler from Royal Eijkelkamp is also used to research water contamination near a local coalmine.
 The soil in Burma is rich in natural resources and in these desolate areas the mining companies can still work and expand without any restrictions.
 As a result the nearby water was very acid (pH 3).
 By educating the local villagers we can empower them to better resist the mining companies.

 Now the project has come to an end, Lex van Gelder looks back with positivity.
 His final remarks on the project are: ‘One thing is for sure; the people are very grateful for all the help and care they receive.
 The villagers are very involved and happy the rest of the world has not forgotten them in this remote part of the planet.
 By training them and providing them with information, we’ve definitely contributed to a freer and more independent society.’